gohugoio/hugo/content/en/content-management/shortcodes.md

 ## What a Shortcode is

 Hugo loves Markdown because of its simple content format, but there are times when Markdown falls short.
-Often, content authors are forced to add raw HTML (e.g., video `<iframes>`) to Markdown content.
+Often, content authors are forced to add raw HTML (e.g., video `<iframe>`'s) to Markdown content.
 We think this contradicts the beautiful simplicity of Markdown's syntax.

 Hugo created **shortcodes** to circumvent these limitations.